US Drops Tax Claims Against Trump in Landmark IRS Settlement - PRESS AI WORLD

 Credited from: LATIMES

-• The U.S. government has agreed to permanently drop tax claims against Trump.
+• The U.S. government permanently drops tax claims against President Trump.

-• Trump will receive an apology but no monetary damages from the settlement.
+• Trump will receive a formal apology but no financial compensation from the settlement.

 SHARE THIS ARTICLE: